-What makes InFFrA an interesting extension of the general CS framework is the fact that agents actually have to strategically decide which utterances to generate in accordance with their current model of the CS to achieve their goals.
-In [11] we have suggested entropy-based methods for reconciling the utility-based preferences of InFFrA agents with long-term considerations about the effect of their decisions on the overall CS in decision-theoretic terms.
-There, the interesting question was how agents can achieve a trade-off between their current pursuit for high utility and the modifications to the CS that will result from their current decision.
+In other words, interaction frames in InFFrA are micromodels of communicative expectations that encode knowledge about communication processes from the standpoint of an agent observer.
+What makes InFFrA an interesting extension of the general CS framework with one respect is the fact that agents actually have to strategically decide which utterances to generate in accordance with their current model of the CS to achieve their goals.
+In [18] we have suggested entropy-based methods for reconciling the utility-based preferences of InFFrA agents with long-term considerations about the effect of their decisions on the overall CS in decision-theoretic terms.
+There, the interesting question was how agents can achieve a trade-off between their current pursuit for high utility and the modifications to the CS that will result from their current decision

-In [17], we have shown how InFFrA frames can be formally converted to general expectation networks.
-Of course, some problems occur when attempting to transform general expectation networks to interaction frames, since the full expressiveness of expectation networks is not available in the formal model of InFFrA for reasons of practicability.
+In [15], we have shown how InFFrA frames can be formally converted to general expectation networks.
+Of course, some problems occur when attempting to transform general expectation networks to interaction frames, since the full expressiveness of expectation networks is not available in the formal model of InFFrA [17] for reasons of practicability.
+In future work, we are going to investigate how CS that have been observed by global entities can be used by agents in the system to improve their interaction behaviour.